Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1964

-Honesty (and not my occasionally contrarian mind) compels me to admit that if I were to rank the three most renowned versions of this classic Jerry Ragovoy tune, the Stones’ well-intentioned but otherwise lukewarm take on it would finish a distant third, trailing by at least two football fields trombonist Kai Winding’s surprisingly cool ‘63 original, and then (by twice that) Irma Thomas’s stunning ‘64 cover.
-What makes this soulful, gospel-flavored version so great?
-Well, let’s just say that if you can listen to the chilling choir of female voices taunting, “You’ll come running back,” behind Thomas and find yourself still compelled to ask that question, I’m not sure you’d ever truly understand my answer.
+Honesty compels me to admit that if I were to rank the three most famous versions of this classic tune, the Stones’ well-intentioned but otherwise lukewarm take would finish a distant third, trailing by at least two football fields trombonist Kai Winding’s surprisingly cool ‘63 original, and then, by twice that, Irma Thomas’s stunning ‘64 cover.
+What makes this gospel-flavored version so great?
+Well, let’s just say that if you can listen to the chilling choir of female voices taunting, “You’ll come running back,” behind Thomas and find yourself still compelled to ask that question, I’m not sure you’d ever fully understand my answer.

 130. Shakin’ All Over